ujoshidev/imdb-movie-recommender/README.md

 PART 1: Data Scraping

 Data was scraped from IMDB website(using beautiful-soup library).
-Refer <a href="https://github.com/ujoshidev/imdb-movie-recommender/blob/main/data_scrapper.py" target="_blank"><strong>data_scrapper.py script</strong></a> in this repository.
+Refer <a href="https://github.com/ujoshidev/imdb-movie-recommender/blob/main/data_scrapper.py" target="_blank" rel="noopener noreferrer"><strong>data_scrapper.py script</strong></a> in this repository.
 This dataset consists of top 1000 movies (user configurable) based on popularity.

 PART 2: Creating a Content Based Recommendation system

 Content-based filtering uses item features to recommend other items similar to what the user likes, based on their previous actions or explicit feedback.
-Refer <a href="https://github.com/ujoshidev/imdb-movie-recommender/blob/main/recommender.py" target="_blank"><strong>recommender.py</strong></a> in this repository.
+Refer <a href="https://github.com/ujoshidev/imdb-movie-recommender/blob/main/recommender.py" target="_blank" rel="noopener noreferrer"><strong>recommender.py</strong></a> in this repository.

 PART 3: Frontend creation for model serving

 I have created a frontend using streamlit.
 This web-interface fetches input from the user and provides top 5 similar movies based on the input.
 This is all done with the help of recommendation system that we have created in the above step.
+Refer <a href="https://github.com/ujoshidev/imdb-movie-recommender/blob/main/web_interface.py" target="_blank" rel="noopener noreferrer"><strong>web_interface.py</strong></a> in this repository.

 STEP 4: Model Deployment